-Furthermore, as of today, more than 3.3 million people over the targeted three million have gained access to improved water supply with adequate pressure and closer to their houses.
-On sanitation, 4.67 million people over the targeted four million have gained access to improved sanitation facilities, such as flush/pour flush toilets, ventilated improved pit latrines, pit latrines with intact slabs, or composting toilets.
-Furthermore, over 1,330 villages are now served by CBWSOs with improved operation and maintenance capacity for water supply services.
+Furthermore, as of today, more than 1.8 million people out of a targeted three million have gained access to improved water supply with adequate pressure and closer to their houses.
+The target of three million is expected to be achieved after the second-year verification exercise, due to be completed in January 2022.
+On sanitation, 2.6 million people out of a targeted four million have gained access to improved sanitation facilities, such as flush/pour flush toilets, ventilated improved pit latrines, pit latrines with intact slabs, or composting toilets.
+Furthermore, over 1,200 villages are now served by CBWSOs with improved operation and maintenance capacity for water supply services.

 The speed and magnitude of results achieved stems from several factors, the most important one being the establishment of the Rural Water Supply and Sanitation Agency (RUWASA), which occurred when the parent Program became effective.
 Previously, rural water supply and sanitation services were managed by multiple agencies, including the President's Office - Regional Administration and Local Government (PO-RALG) and Local Government Authorities (LGAs).
 RUWASA took over the responsibilities of these agencies and restructured the service provision modality by setting up regional and district offices and re-registering CBWSOs.
 The establishment and operationalization of the professional agency, dedicated to rural WSS services, was a game changer in terms of improved implementation capacity, communication of program information, and monitoring of progress.
-By September 2021, RUWASA was able to complete construction of 666 water Projects out of which, 494 (361 completed and 133 under implementation) projects were under PforR.
+By September 2021, RUWASA was able to complete construction of 666 water Projects out of which, 494 (361 completed and 133 under implementation) projects were under PfR.
 All 494 projects carried out by RUWASA were screened using Customized ES Screening Forms included in Environmental and Social Management Frameworks.